Are you looking for free SQL questions to test your skills? Head to Oracle Dev Gym for all your quizzing needs.

 Screenshot of SQzuiL results page showing summary of number of guesses all players needed to complete yesterday's SQuizL

 By default, your results are stored locally.
-To keep your play history and share it across devices, create a Dev Gym account using your free Oracle Account.
+To keep your play history and share it across devices, create an Oracle Dev Gym account using your free Oracle Account.

 Each day there will be new code for you to guess in six tries or less.
 Challenge your friends and colleagues.
 See who can figure it out in the fewest tries and get the longest streak of correct SQL statements.

 SQuizL is a fun way to expand your SQL knowledge that fits in your coffee break.
-But what if you're looking for more in-depth questions on SQL, PL/SQL or other database topics?
+Give yourself another minute and see if you can guess the missing keywords in a series of SQL statements.

 Multiple choice database questions and answers